gregoryPushkedra/vkbot/README.md

 Parsers are need for processing incoming messages and running certain script depending on the message body.
 They are in the **app/parsers** folder.

-Amount of parsers isn't limited, but to the incoming message will be applied **first** parser fit for condition.
+Amount of parsers isn't limited, but to the incoming message will be applied the **first** parser fit for condition.
 To force the app to use your parser, you need to put it into **app/parsers** folder.

-Пример кода парсера:
+Example:
 ```javascript
 // app/parsers/example.js
 'use strict';